Table of Contents

 Relay risks

 RR1.
 Typical government user data demands or server seizure, even though there's literally no user data and no metadata that can be obtained, stored, shared, or seized.
-This is only ever an issue if and when a relay has an associted clearnet domain.
+This is mainly an issue if and when a relay has an associted clearnet domain, or if a publishing relay operator makes it clear who hosts a relay and from where.